alexpovel/latex-cookbook/README.md

 [Many people ask why the default margins are so damn large](https://tex.stackexchange.com/questions/71172/why-are-default-latex-margins-so-big) (also, in that question, they mention the package `geometry`; we have KOMA-script for that).
 The margins aren't too large: the (default A4) paper is.
 Only avid readers can process lines in excess of approx. 80 characters.
-All others get headaches and find texts like that hard to read.
+All others suffer headaches and find texts like that hard to read.
 KOMA knows about that and the many other 'rules' aka conventions, producing the margins you see.

   There is very good reason books don't usually come in A4 or letter format.